gvwilson/12-design/README.md

 defining default values for most or all of the parameters will allow people to ignore the details most of the time.

 A complementary approach is to create families of functions that all take similar inputs and outputs and then combine them using *pipes*.
 The pipe operator is one of Unix's key contributions to computing [Kernighan2019], and the idea has been adopted by many other programming systems, including the "tidyverse" family of packages in R [Wickham2017].
-Where a mathematician would write <em>f(g(h(x)))</em>, a programmer using pipes would write <em>h(x)|g|f</em> so that the functions' names appear in the order in which they are applied.
-This may seem like a small change, but aligning the reading order with execution order makes the overall effect easier to understand because the reader only has to "carry forward" one piece of information at a time.
+Where a mathematician would write <em>f(g(h(x)))</em>, a programmer using pipes would write
+<em>h(x)|g|f</em> so that the functions' names appear in the order in which they
+are applied.
+As a result, the reader only has to hold one piece of information in their head at a time, which frees up more space for worrying about other things.

 ## Rule 3: design in coherent levels